DidactHQ/didact-docs/docs/quickstarts/create-flow-library.md

     <img src="./class-library-project-type-selection.png" />
 </P>

 4. Give a name to your new project.
 The name can be whatever you would like.
-For our example, we will use `Flows Library`.
+For our example, we will use `Flow Library`.
 5. When asked to choose a framework, please choose a .NET version that is .NET 2.1 compatible.

 ::: tip